gelin/calendar-bot/README.md

 ### /calN

-`/cal<ID>` — see calendar details, delete it if necessary
+`/cal<ID>` — see calendar details, edit, disable, or delete it if necessary

 Show details of the specified calendar from the list.
-Allows to delete it.
+Allows to modify, disable, or delete it.
 For example:

 ```